Health Topics

 A BRCA test can use either a sample of your blood, saliva, or a cheek swab.

-For a cheek swab: A health care professional will wipe the inside of your cheek with a small tool to remove some cells.
+- For a cheek swab: A health care professional will use a special swab or brush to take a sample from your cheek.
 You may have the option of doing it yourself.

 Will I need to do anything to prepare for the test?